ruanti2018-1/zy1-monogame/report.md

 * Windows Phone - Windows Phone 10

 ### Setting Up Monogame
-This section will help you setup MonoGame on Platform of your choice.
+This section will help you setup MonoGame on Platform of your choice [Setting up Monogame](http://www.monogame.net/documentation/?page=Setting_Up_MonoGame)
 #### Windows
 * Visual Studio is an IDE used to develop applications in, among other languages, C#.
 C# is the most common language used in MonoGame development.
 #### Mac